Pack3tL0ss/ConsolePi/README.md

 Script runs at boot (can be made to check on interval via Cron if desired).
 Looks for pre-defined SSIDs, if those SSIDs are not available then it automatically goes into hotspot mode and broadcasts its own SSID.
 In HotSpot mode user traffic is NAT'd to the wired interface if the wired interface is up.

 When ConsolePi enters hotspot mode, it first determines if the wired port is up and has an IP.
 If the wired port is *not* connected, then the hotspot distributes DHCP, but does not provide a "Default Gateway" to clients.
 This allows a user to dual connect without having to remove a route to a gateway that can't get anywhere.
 I commonly use a second USB WLAN adapter to connect to ConsolePi, while remaining connected to the internet via a different SSID on my primary adapter.

-If ConsolePi determines there is a wired connection when the hotspot is enabled it forwards (NATs) traffic from clients connected to the hotspot to the wired interface.

 ## Automatic OpenVPN Tunnel